Russia unleashes first missile wave on Kyiv in weeks

 Ukraine has also increased drone, rocket and artillery fire on the region over the last two weeks, in a wave of attacks launched in the lead-up to Russia’s presidential elections.

-Russian President Vladimir Putin, who cruised to victory after facing no real opposition, has pledged to restore order to the border regions.
+Russian President Vladimir Putin, who cruised to victory after facing no real opposition in his re-election campaign, has pledged to restore order to the border regions.

 The escalation comes as Russian forces are on the offensive again after weathering Ukraine’s counteroffensive last year.
 Earlier this week, the Russian Defence Ministry said its forces had captured the village of Orlivka in Ukraine’s eastern Donetsk region, close to the also Russian-controlled town of Avdiivka.